rurban/Perfect-Hash/README.md

         comparison.
 Note that locale dependent case mappings are done via `libicu`.

+- analyze\_data $dict, @options

+    Scans the given dictionary, honors the given options and current architecture and returns the name of the recommended hash table algorithm for fast lookups.

 - perfecthash $key

     Returns the index into the arrayref, resp. the provided hash value.